YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

 For detail information, please refer to the file (data cleaning & wrangling.sql)

 ### Data visualization
-I visualized the business insights in Tableau to uncover the hidden patterns.
+I visualized the business insights in Tableau to uncover the hidden patterns and answer the questions from hoc analysi.
-For further information, please refer to the Tableau Public,